matthayes/anki_cloze_anything/README.md

 * (2019-12-17) Initial release
 * (2019-12-24) Template now allows numbers within field names.
-* (2019-01-03) Additional configuration options.
+* (2020-01-03) Additional configuration options.
 Backticks to retain characters as hints.
+* (2020-05-31) Add CSS for current cloze to highlight it on the back side of card.
+Change font weight for current cloze to bold.
+See <a href="https://github.com/matthayes/anki_cloze_anything/issues/7">Issue #7</a>

 ## License